open-source-labs/Chronos/README.md

   'microserviceName',
   'databaseType',
   'databaseURL',
+  'wantMicroHealth',
   'queryFrequency'
 ]
-// How to use chronos-micrservice-debugger with an array parameter app.use('/', chronos-microservice-debgugger.microCom(values)
+// How to use chronos-micrservice-debugger2 with an array parameter app.use('/', cmd.microCom(values)

-chronos-microservice-debugger.microHealth(values)

 // Example using an array parameter let values = [
   'books',
   'mongo',
   'thisIsMyNewURL',
+  'yes',
   'w'
 ]

-app.use('/', chronos-microservice-debgugger.microCom(values)
+app.use('/', cmd.microCom(values)
-// Note: microCom does not utilize queryFreq because it logs all communication when an endpoint is hit

-chronos-microservice-debugger.microHealth(values)

 ```